cuceaalexandru/Security_Engineer_Interview_Questions/README.md

 Security is difficult to get your arms around, much less your brain.
 I sorted the questions into logical topic groups, though.
 I'm also answering the questions periodically at https://medium.com/@theporkskewer.

 # Changes in the repository
-- Added basic answers
+- Added basic answers X
-- Added more questions
+- Added more questions X
-- Added interview questions I get
+- Added interview questions I get X
-- Added more specific answers
+- Added more specific answers X